Dando18/performance-profile-viewer-vscode/README.md

 [Hatchet](https://hatchet.readthedocs.io/en/latest/)
 to parse and process the different profile types.
 You must install it in order to use the extension.
-Currently, the extension has only been tested with Hatchet version 1.3.1.
+Currently, the extension has only been tested with Hatchet version 1.3.1 and Python >= 3.8.
 Assuming there is a valid Python installation, then it can be installed with `pip install hatchet==1.3.1`.